-Thinking about voyaging to Bhaktapur but, have no idea about Where to visit there?
+Are you thinking about voyaging to Bhaktapur but have no idea, What to visit there?
 How to get there?
 What to eat?
 Or, what is so special about it?

 Arising such questions is very normal when you are totally unaware about this one time, not satisfactorily classified city.